Jobsite Sanitation

 1 per 20 Workers

-One toilet per twenty workers is the base requirement for every shift.
+One toilet per twenty workers is the standard requirement for each shift.

 Female-Worker Add